 Brooke: In response to some of the social issues we’ve witnessed over the past year, we’ve also focused on spotlighting the importance of mental health at work and in our everyday lives through a diversity lens.
 Over the past year, we've increased our focus on diversity and inclusion and sped up employee-led inclusion networks.

 Today, we have 75 chapters of employee-led inclusion networks across Canada in our various offices.
 These networks create internal communities where employees can feel safe and supported.
 And as a group, they voice their views to PwC’s leadership as well as speak to their clients in the wider community.

 Personally, I can attest to the importance of having these inclusion networks, especially at a time when we're all isolated.
 I'm the co-executive partner sponsor of our newest national network, the Association of East and South East Asians (AESA), a community created for East and South East Asian staff to share their stories and support for diversity and inclusion at PwC.

 With the recent shootings in Atlanta, this network has become a lifeline of support for me and fellow Asians at PwC who are grappling with the additional emotional toll of racism.
 Having a close-knit group where we can share thoughts, articles, or resources has been important in helping me organize my own thoughts and feelings about the shooting.

 Listen to Kerri Wilcox's podcast interview with Brooke Ko.

-Kerri Wilcox is the vice president, external affairs and communications for the Chartered Professional Accountants of BC (CPABC).
+Kerri Wilcox is the vice president, external affairs and communications for CPABC.